apache/echarts-doc/README.md

 # About

-This project is part of the source of [The Apache ECharts (incubating) Official Website](https://echarts.apache.org/).
+This project is part of the source of [The Apache ECharts Official Website](https://echarts.apache.org/).
 See [incubator-echarts-website](https://github.com/apache/incubator-echarts-website) for more details of the building process.

 ## Online Docs